-- 1. Tap \equiv and select Pipelines options. - 2.
+- 1. Tap $\equiv$ and select Pipelines options. - 2.
 In the Tally file group, tap Linked attributes. - The Select attributes to link screen shows the attributes defined in the feature library.
 The Link column controls whether the attribute is a linked attribute. - 3.
 To select the attribute that holds the weld ID (commonly weld, weld ID, or x-ray), for that attribute tap the value in the Link column until it displays Weld. - 4.
-To select the attribute that holds the ID of the joint behind the weld, for that attribute tap the value in the Link column until it displays Joint behind. - 5.
-To select the attribute that holds the ID of the joint ahead of the weld, for that attribute tap the value in the Link column until it displays Joint ahead. - 6.
-If you are measuring points for features that link to one joint rather than two, for example a valve or bend, you will need one attribute to store the ID of the joint.
-To select this attribute, tap the value in the Link column until it displays Joint. - 7.
+To select the attribute that holds the ID for the bend or loose end joint map definitions, tap the relevant code(s) in the Link column until it displays Weld. - TIP Selecting Weld here means the ID will be available for joint mapping.
+When you fill out the details for the joint, you will be able to specify whether it is a weld, bend, or loose end.
+For more information, see Joint mapping, page 29. - 5.
+To select the attribute that holds the ID of the joint behind the weld, for that attribute tap the value in the Link column until it displays Joint behind. - 6.
+To select the attribute that holds the ID of the joint ahead of the weld, for that attribute tap the value in the Link column until it displays Joint ahead.

+- 7. If you are measuring points for features that link to one joint rather than two, for example a valve or bend, you will need one attribute to store the ID of the joint.
+To select this attribute, tap the value in the Link column until it displays Joint. - 8.
 Tap OK.